 For Airtable, lag time of the sync depends on (1) how big your base is and (2) how much of your base's API quota we're using.
 The lag time of your Airtable database is shown in your Sequin console.
 By default, we use 3 out of 5 of your alloted requests per second, but you can configure this in your console.
 (More about how our sync works for Airtable on our blog.)

 To get started as fast as possible, Sequin can provision you a private database on a shared AWS RDS instance.
+These databases have limited performance and should be considered for demonstration purposes only.

 Our hosted databases are in the AWS